BetonQuest/BetonQuest/docs/index.md

 *[Custom Menus]: Are there freely configurable GUI?
 *[Backpack for Quest Items]: Is there a way to store Quest Items so they to not need space in the players inventory?
 *[Quest Items]: Are there special items that cannot be dropped, eaten, lost etc. and must be used in a quest?
-*[Translations]: Can players choose their language for most gameplay elements (dialogs, notifications etc.)?
+*[Per Player Translations]: Can players choose their language for most gameplay elements (dialogs, notifications etc.)?
 *[Clientside Particles]: Can particles for NPCs etc. be displayed exclusively to players that meet certain conditions?
 *[Clientside NPCs]: Is it possible to show NPCs only for certain players based on conditions?
 *[Clientside Players]: Can player be hidden from each other using conditions?